-Most businesses allocate a significant proportion of their advertising budget to retargeting campaigns, but most of these retargeting audiences are constructed using gut-feeling.
+Most businesses allocate a significant proportion of their advertising budget to retargeting campaigns, but most of these retargeting audiences are constructed using gut feeling.
 In more detail, retargeting audiences are predominantly defined by simple rules such as “all people that have visited the website” or “all visitors that have viewed a product”.
-This is the flaw in the current remarketing practises these days and dates back to the famous quote from John Wanamaker “Half the money I spend on advertising is wasted, the trouble is I don’t know which half”.
+This is the flaw in the current re-marketing practices these days and dates back to the famous quote from John Wanamaker “Half the money I spend on advertising is wasted, the trouble is I don’t know which half”.

 The flaw in current retargeting practices